 To get the W468N (1.0) driver, click the green download button above.
 After you complete your download, move on to Step 2.

 If the driver listed is not the right version or operating system, search our driver archive for the correct version.
-Enter W468N (1.0) into the search box above and then submit.
+Enter Gigabyte Technology W468N (1.0) into the search box above and then submit.
 In the results, choose the best match for your PC and operating system.

 To find the newest driver, you may need to visit the Gigabyte Technology website.
 Most major device manufacturers update their drivers regularly.